 I'd thought about making it from time to time, but it seemed out of reach and difficult and far too time-consuming for a person as busy as myself.
 Triple layers meant triple preparations and the question as to authenticity always plagued me.
 I don't like making dishes from other cultures that aren't true to tradition and I wanted to be certain.

 I set out to research as in-depth as possible, first with the cookbooks I own and secondly on the internet.
 What I found only confused me further.
 Greece isn't the only country responsible for moussaka, in fact, the true origins are Arabic in nature and many countries across the Middle East seem to have a version all their own.
 What I was looking for, though, was the Greek version.

 After I found several recipes I liked among a veritable plethora of them, I was still not satisfied that I'd never had it so I scoured the phone book and started making calls to local Greek restaurants.
 Each call left me wondering if I would ever find it locally.
 Finally I hit on Yianni's Taverna, and I struck gold.
-They whipped up some and I sent my husband off to bring it home to me.
+They whipped up some and it was picked up via take-out.

 Yianni's Taverna, Bethlehem, Pa

 My first taste of real moussaka was a lightbulb moment ... an "Ohhh, so that's what it is!"
 Pure bliss.
 The way it was made was exactly as I'd decided I would make mine, a layer of potato on the bottom, topped with rich meat sauce and covered in thick and creamy bechamel.
 I nearly wanted to photograph it and pass it off, but it was so good there was no stopping myself.
 My 6 year-old son ate with me and he loved it every bit as much as I did.
 This part means if you're in the Lehigh Valley, you need to stop by Yianni's Taverna for beautiful atmosphere and fabulous, authentic Greek food.